 The Federal Subsistence Board oversees the Federal Subsistence Management Program.
 The Board members include the agency heads for Alaska of the U.S. Fish & Wildlife Service, National Park Service, Bureau of Land Management, Bureau of Indian Affairs, and U.S. Forest Service.
-There are also three public members appointed by the Secretaries of the Interior and Agriculture: the Chair of the Federal Subsistence Board and two public members who possess personal knowledge of and direct experience with subsistence uses in rural Alaska.
+There are also six public members appointed by the Secretaries of the Interior and Agriculture: the Chair of the Federal Subsistence Board, two public members, and three tribally nominated public members who possess personal knowledge of and direct experience with subsistence uses in rural Alaska.